syncfusion-content/maui-docs/MAUI/Switch/customization.md

 ## Custom Path

-In the switch control, you can customize the thumb's icon by using the following properties:
+In the switch control, customize the thumb's icon by using the following properties:

 * `CustomPath`: Represents a Path value for defining the thumb's icon.
 * `IconColor`: Represents the color for the thumb's icon.